JLo Is A Muscle Machine In Black Satin Leggings & Tank Showing Her Mind-Blowing Body

 — Page Six (@PageSix) May 25, 2018

 When it comes to being a fitness queen, this star is spoken for.
-The curves on JLo might be a trademark for the star, but her muscles are right up there with them.
-Speaking to Hello! about what brings her joy, Jennifer mentioned an active lifestyle, along with her greatest love.
+The curves on JLo might be a trademark for her, but her muscles are right up there with them.
+Speaking to Hello! about what brings her joy, JLo mentioned an active lifestyle, along with her greatest love.

 “I am 100 per cent convinced that working out is part of what makes me so happy.
 Dance has always been a huge part of my life and taking the time to move my body and do something that’s so good for me is key to my happiness.
 And I really believe that when you take care of yourself and work to stay healthy, you’re better able to take care of those you love.
 So working out is definitely a priority for me.”